Ma Fuxing: Reign

 His reign was notorious for its repressiveness and his excesses.
 He kept a harem of Uighur wives, and a hay cutting machine for severing the limbs of his victims.
 The limbs were put on display, along with notices on why they were severed, on the city walls.

-He also established government monopolies over industries such as petroleum, and made people purchase paraffin wax.
-In addition, he demanded that people call him padishah (meaning 'King').
+Ma developed resource industries in the region including oil wells, an oil refinery, and coals and copper mines.
+He established government monopolies over industries such as petroleum, and made people purchase paraffin wax.

+Ma demanded that people call him padishah (meaning 'King').

 Downfall

 Yang Zengxin decided that Ma's excesses were too great, and sent Ma Shaowu, another Hui military commander, to attack and replace him.

 Ma Shaowu attacked Ma Fuxing, and then personally executed him by shooting him after receiving a telegram from Yang Zengxin.
 Ma Fuxing's body was tied to a cross to be put on display.
 Ma Shaowu then was appointed Daotai of Kashgar.